oprypin/crsfml/gitbook/drafts/network-packet.md

 udpSocket.receive(packet, senderAddress, senderPort);
 ```

 Packets solve the "message boundaries" problem, which means that when you send a packet on a TCP socket, you receive the exact same packet on the other end, it cannot contain less bytes, or bytes from the next packet that you send.
 However, it has a slight drawback: To preserve message boundaries, [Packet]({{book.api}}/Packet.html) has to send some extra bytes along with your data, which implies that you can only receive them with a [Packet]({{book.api}}/Packet.html) if you want them to be properly decoded.
-Simply put, you can't send an CrSFML packet to a non-CrSFML packet recipient, it has to use an CrSFML packet for receiving too.
+Simply put, you can't send an SFML packet to a non-SFML packet recipient, it has to use an SFML packet for receiving too.
 Note that this applies to TCP only, UDP is fine since the protocol itself preserves message boundaries.

 ## Extending packets to handle user types